+36 credit hours

+MBA 522, Leadership and Management for the Common Good 3

+MBA 523, Human Capital Development 3

-· MBA 541, Global Sustainability 3 MBA 564, Organizational Behavior 3 MBA 585, Financial and Managerial Accounting 3 MBA 615, Narrative Leadership 3 MBA 623, Financial Management 3 MBA 647, Strategic Marketing Management 3 MBA 663, Managerial Economics 3 MBA 670, Strategic Leadership in a Multicultural World 3 MBA 671, Data Analytics for Decision Making 3 MBA 680, Sustainable Organizations and Global Citizenship 3 MBA Student Learning Outcomes Upon completion of the program, MBA graduates will demonstrate the following outcomes.
-Personal Formation: Understand that personal, business, organizational, and community existence and success are tied to the sustainability of local and global systems.
-Competency: Demonstrate an understanding of the relationships between business, society, and the global economy as well as an understanding of how current realities are informed by history of economic systems.
-Competency: Apply economic theory to the functions of managerial planning and decision making.
-Competency: Interpret an organization's "story" through analysis of financial information and apply that information to strategic decision making.
-Competency: Gather and analyze non-financial data including market research, business analytics, and environmental data, transforming it into meaningful information.
-Competency: Demonstrate an understanding of the various components of strategic marketing and the role of marketing in creating and communicating value for customers.
-Competency: Demonstrate an understanding of the key theories of organizational behavior and apply these theories to advance an organization's mission, vision, and values.
+MBA 541, Global Sustainability 3

+MBA 564, Organizational Behavior

+MBA 585, Financial and Managerial Accounting

+MBA 615, Narrative Leadership 3

+MBA 623, Financial Management 3

+MBA 647, Strategic Marketing Management 3

+MBA 663, Managerial Economics 3

+MBA 670, Strategic Leadership in a Multicultural World 3 3

+MBA 671, Data Analytics for Decision Making 3

+MBA 680, Sustainable Organizations and Global Citizenship 3

+MBA Student Learning Outcomes

+Upon completion of the program, MBA graduates will demonstrate the following outcomes.

+- Personal Formation: Understand that personal, business, organizational, and community existence and success are tied to the sustainability of local and global systems. - Competency: Demonstrate an understanding of the relationships between business, society, and the global economy as well as an understanding of how current realities are informed by history of economic systems. - 3.
+Competency: Apply economic theory to the functions of managerial planning and decision making. - 4.
+Competency: Interpret an organization's "story" through analysis of financial information and apply that information to strategic decision making. - Competency: Gather and analyze non-financial data including market research, business analytics, and environmental data, transforming it into meaningful information. - Competency: Demonstrate an understanding of the various components of strategic marketing and the role of marketing in creating and communicating value for customers. - Competency: Demonstrate an understanding of the key theories of organizational behavior and apply these theories to advance an organization's mission, vision, and values. - 8.
 Relationships: Understand that problem solving must be contextual, based on constituent and community life conditions.
-MBA Core courses MBA 522 Leadershp/Managmnt for Common Good MBA 523 Human Capital Development MBA 541 Global Sustainability and choice.
-Producers benefit from opportunities to innovate and invest, while also providing employment and generating returns to investors.
-The question many are asking, however, is simple: Can the current system be sustained in the long run?
-To be sustainable, businesses and nonprofit organizations must find ways to generate value and minimize waste while simultaneously satisfying human needs and protecting ecological systems.
-This course examines the global economic system from a triple-bottom line perspective--planet, people and profit.
-It utilizes systems thinking and explores seven forms of capital: financial, manufactured, natural, human, social, cultural and spiritual.